Clocking In, Rolling On: My Timesheet Saga

 When I posted about my new job, many recruiters commented on my photo, expressing excitement that I finally got hired.
 Even some recruiters who had ghosted me came around when they saw my continued hustle.
 I even stumbled in one of my interviews due to jitters.
 My face turned red like a tomato.
 I froze and had nothing to say.
 Even that recruiter reached out to congratulate me, as she empathized with my year-and-a-half-long pharma PR networking journey.
 Hopefully, by the summer, I will be back in Manhattan, but for now, I must focus on being present.
 I know I have the confidence to kick ass at these interviews.

-For now, I am committing to my cleanse, enjoying Roxy's company, saying hi to my mom in her home office, and greeting my dad, who is in his home radiologist den.
-I am also redefining my relationship with social media, turning a past addiction into a career by tracking and posting on work pages while muting my personal account to avoid the doom-scroll trap.
-My anxiety and depression are far less extreme than in my high school days.
+For now, redefining my relationship with social media, turning a past addiction into a career by tracking and posting on work pages while muting my personal account to avoid the doom-scroll trap.
+My anxiety and depression from my high school days is gone.
 I am completely off antidepressants, and it feels good to manage things naturally.
 I finally drank some water.
 My dad and I are like camels with our coffee intake.
 My house is crowded, but I am shutting off the noise to set myself up for summer.
-My next goal is to cut my LinkedIn intake to three times a day and use it only for work.

-The only thing missing is a girlfriend or potential life partner.
-That might sound depressing, but I am just as social and fun as my siblings, yet I struggle in that area, thanks to my wheelchair and how some people perceive it.
-I used to get angry and hit up way too many girls, but now I just use my daily swipes on Hinge, focus on my career and finances, and keep an open eye for those in my network who might consider me.
+I am just as social and fun as my siblings, yet I struggle in that area, thanks to my wheelchair and how some people perceive it.
+Right now I am focused on my career and finances.
 I am confident that in my late twenties and early thirties, these immature preconceived notions about disabilities will change.
 I tried Jewish speed dating for confidence, even though none of the women reached out.
 I take it day by day, and before you know it, I'll be balling.
-Through all of this, Roxy—my dog—has taken on the role of my unpaid intern.
+Through all of this, Roxy, my dog, has taken on the role of my unpaid intern.
 She's great at moral support, though I think I’m the one doing all the work while she naps.
 But hey, we all have our strengths.